WHEN LIFE GIVES YOU……

-My spirits lifted at the prospect of being pain-free, life would be good again, I was on a roll…. until halfway down to theatre when the nurse innocently asked where my hat was.
+My spirits lifted at the prospect of being pain-free, life would be good again, I was on a roll…. until halfway down to theatre when the rather handsome anaesthetist innocently asked where my hat was.

 ‘The paper one in the cellophane bag, it’s blue..’ he replied

 ‘I need to go to the toilet …’ I gasped.